martinber/noaa-apt/docs/usage.md

 ### Syncing

-This program starts a new line when it receives a sync frame (those seven white and black stripes), works well if the signal has clear sync frames.
+This program starts a new line when it receives a sync frame (those seven white and black stripes), works well if the signal has clear sync frames but can produce horizontal lines on some images.

-The first time I recorded a NOAA APT signal using a FM amateur radio the bright parts had lot's of noise (had saturation when receiving white, I don't know why), the sync frames were really low quality and the alignment was really bad.
-Anyways, when using SDR that doesn't happen.

-Every decoder I've tested, excluding [WXtoIMG], has the same problem.

 You can disable the syncing (on GUI there is a checkbox, for commandline the option is `--no-sync`).
-Then you should manually edit and straighten the image.
+The image should have a minor slant and you can manually edit and straighten the image.
+If without syncing the image looks worse, you have missing samples, see below.

 ![Example of syncing problems]({{ site.baseurl }}/images/disable_sync.jpg)

+### Lost samples

+Sometimes the computer has hiccups and skips samples when receiving and creating the WAV file, this can cause short horizontal black lines or syncing problems (producing long horizontal lines).
+You can try receiving on another computer, closing programs or giving more priority to the SDR receiver process.

 ### Noise